AliWisam/Marketplace_research/Foundation.md

 ## _Introduction_ :

 The Foundation marketplace is a contract which allows traders to buy and sell NFTs.
 Previously (the code on mainnet) supported just Auctions and Private Sales.
-This upcoming launch adds Buy Price and Offers.

 - Auctions last for 24 hours.
 The NFT is escrowed in the market contract when it's listed.
 As soon as a bid is received the NFT cannot be withdrawn, guaranteeing that the sale will go through and the highest bidder gets the NFT.
 If a bid is placed in the final minutes of an auction, the countdown timer resets to 15-minutes remaining.
 - Private Sales use a EIP-712 signature from the seller to authorize the trade to a specific buyer / price point.
 The buyer has 24 hours to accept the offer to buy the NFT before the signature expires.